-The combination of font size specification in points and other sizes in pixels is particularly problematic since points are independent of the monitor resolution.
-For example, a frame of 40x20 pixels around the text "hello" using a 12pt font looks correct on low resolution monitors, but the frame will be too small on high DPI monitors, causing the text to be clipped.
+The combination of specifying font size in points and other sizes in pixels is particularly problematic because points are independent from the monitor's resolution.
+For example, suppose we have a frame of 40x20 pixels around the text "hello".
+If we use a 12pt font, it would look correct on low resolution monitors.
+But, on high DPI monitors, the frame would be too small, resulting in the text being clipped.

-- Applications must adapt to situations where users have multiple displays with varying resolution.
-For example, they might use a 4K monitor for the document window of an image editor and a low resolution monitor for the tool box.
+For example, a user might use a 4K monitor for the document window of an image editor but a low resolution monitor for the tool box.

-Geometry is now specified in device independent pixels.
-This includes widget and item geometry, event geometry, desktop, window and screen geometry, and animation velocities.
-Rendered output is in device pixels, which corresponds to the display resolution.
-The ratio between the device independent and device pixel coordinate systems is the devicePixelRatio.
+Now, geometry is specified in device independent pixels.
+This includes widget and item geometry, event geometry, desktop, window and screen geometry, as well as animation velocities.
+The output is rendered in device pixels, which corresponds to the display resolution.
+The devicePixelRatio is the ratio between the device independent pixels and the device pixel coordinate system.

 <key>NSPrincipalClass</key> <string>NSApplication</string> <key>NSHighResolutionCapable</key> <string>True</string>

 Info.plist file with the NSPrincipalClass key; this is sufficient since NSHighResolutionCapable is true by default.